 And why should they be able to?
 Scripting languages, software libraries, and game engines have reached a level of development and sophistication in which platform-specific details can be effectively accounted for and appropriately optimized.

-So what is stopping cross-platform play from becoming a standard in the video game industry?
+So what is stopping cross-platform gaming from becoming a standard in the video game industry?

 It’s no secret that there is much rivalry between the popular platforms and their loyal fanbase.